 - Don’t reply to your email ride receipt.
 Your email will bounce back and you’ll get a message to visit help.uber.com.

-- Don’t try to initiate support through an email address you found in a ride receipt or another support thread.
+- Don’t try to contact Uber through an email address you found in a ride receipt or another support thread.
 They all bounce back.

-As frustrating as it may seem, the only way to successfully get support from Uber is to use help.uber.com or the app.
+As frustrating as it may seem, the only way to successfully get customer service from Uber is to use help.uber.com or the app.
 Trying to brute force your way into customer support through your driver or the critical safety response line won’t work.

-If you’re an Uber driver, these are the best ways to contact Uber support
+If you’re an Uber driver, these are the best ways to contact Uber service for drivers

-Instead of providing phone support, Uber has set off on an ambitious mission to create a help article for every issue imaginable.
-Help.uber.com contains a massive number of customer support articles that cover just about every issue you can think of.
+Instead of providing phone service, Uber has set off on an ambitious mission to create a help article for every issue imaginable.
+Help.uber.com contains a massive number of help articles that cover just about every issue you can think of.
 Over the years it’s become an impressive resource, but due to the large number of articles and the arbitrary way it’s organized, it’s not always easy to find the article you need.

 There is a search feature that you can use to find an article without hunting through menus.
 The best way to search for a help article is to use as few keywords as possible.
 For example, let’s say you lost an item.
 Input “lost,” see what comes up, and select the best match.
 Don’t input complicated like “I lost something in the Uber how do I pick it up” because that will generate no search results.
 It’s not Google, so the search bar is not very good at guessing what you want.